WackyChomp/rad/README.md

 ## Contributing

 Any suggestions or feedback for improvement? <br>
 Go on ahead and fork the repo to create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also open an issue with the tag "enhancement".
 Lastly, be sure to star this project if you enjoyed or found it helpful!

 1. Fork the Project